General Catalyst

 Seed Round in 2023

-Payrails is a payment operating system designed for global enterprises seeking to streamline their payment operations.
-It provides an end-to-end solution that connects merchants to a wide network of payment providers, fraud prevention tools, and alternative payment methods through a single, user-friendly API.
-The platform simplifies the acceptance of payments by offering features such as a ledger-based system for payment reconciliation, on-demand payouts, and instant refunds.
-This allows enterprises to efficiently build, operate, and scale their payment acceptance processes while avoiding the complexities and costs associated with in-house infrastructure.
-Payrails is backed by prominent investors, highlighting its commitment to addressing the increasing challenges in payment management.
+Payrails is a cloud-native payment operating system designed for global enterprises to manage their payment operations efficiently.
+The company provides an end-to-end solution that connects merchants with a wide array of payment providers, fraud protection services, and alternative payment methods through a single, user-friendly API.
+Its platform simplifies the complexities of payment acceptance by offering features such as streamlined payment reconciliation, on-demand payouts, and instant refunds.
+This allows businesses to build, operate, and scale their payment acceptance and embed financial services without the burden of expensive and intricate in-house infrastructure.

 XFlow